dojo/docs/dojo/xhrGet.rst

 * 203: (Non-Authoritative Information)
 * 204: (No Content).

 There are also many status codes in the 3XX range that have specific meaning as well.
-So ... can dojo.xhrGet (And the others xhrPut, xhrDelete, etcera), provide the status code so a 'load' function can do something based on the status code?
+So ... can dojo.xhrGet (And the others dojo.xhrPut, dojo.xhrDelete, etcera), provide the status code so a 'load' function can do something based on the status code?

   **The answer is:  Yes.**